Dec 09, 2025 · 7 min read

 If you have a smart thermostat in your home or a fitness tracker on your wrist, you are already familiar with the Internet of Things (IoT).
 It is the concept of connecting everyday physical objects to the internet so they can send and receive data.

-However, when you take that fundamental concept—connecting physical sensors to networks—and apply it to a multi-billion dollar oil refinery, an automotive assembly line, or a massive highly-automated warehouse, the stakes change entirely.
+However, when you take that fundamental concept-connecting physical sensors to networks-and apply it to a multi-billion dollar oil refinery, an automotive assembly line, or a massive highly-automated warehouse, the risk profile changes materially.
 A late notification from your smart thermostat means you might be slightly cold.
-A late data packet from a robotic welding arm could mean a catastrophic collision or line stoppage costing $50,000 per minute.
+A late data packet from a robotic welding arm could mean a high-impact collision or line stoppage costing $50,000 per minute.

 This high-stakes, hyper-secure, mission-critical environment is the domain of the Industrial Internet of Things (IIoT).